-Here the waiting is coloured by personal expectations, usually negative ones.
+Here the waiting is coloured by personal expectations, usually (but not always) negative ones.

 You use the reflexive form s'attendre + à ce que + [person doing] + verb in Le Subjonctif

-See also Conjugate regular verbs in Le Subjonctif Présent (subjunctive mood)
+See also Conjugate regular verbs in the subjunctive mood in French (Le Subjonctif Présent)